What is UUID?

 A UUID is represented as a 32-character hexadecimal string, with each group of characters separated by a hyphen.
 The groups are separated into five parts and the format is format is: 8-4-4-4-12, which means it has 8 digits in the first group, 4 digits in the second, third, and fourth groups, and 12 digits in the final group.
 The total number of characters in a UUID is 36, including the four hyphens.

-UUIDs are a unique identifier that is used to identify objects and entities in a distributed computing environment.
+UUID are a unique identifier that is used to identify objects and entities in a distributed computing environment.
 They can be generated using different algorithms and are represented as a 32-character hexadecimal string.
 The most commonly used type of UUID is Version 4 UUID, which is generated using a random or pseudo-random number generator.
 The format of a UUID includes five parts, representing the time, clock sequence, node, and reserved fields.